As I crossed the Arno River into Florence, Italy, I knew that I would discover the true understanding of Renaissance art and architect.

 On day two of touring Florence, we adventured to the Duomo.
 It was not completed until 1436.
 The real glory of the Duomo is Filippo Brunelleschi's dome.
 Brunelleschi's engineering feat was constructing a novel scaffolding method to complete not only one dome, but two, one inside the other.
 He employed a new method of bricklaying, based on an ancient Roman herringbone pattern, interlocking each course of bricks with the course below is a way that made the growing structure self-supporting.

-Leaving the dome, we headed to the Pinterest Vecchio.
+Leaving the dome, we headed to the Ponte Vecchio.
 This is a medieval stone closed arch bridge over the Arno River.
 Walking through the crowds of people, we saw the shops of jewelers, art dealers and souvenir sellers.
 These shops were once occupied by butchers(in the early years).

 Everywhere you turned, you saw so many unique sites.
 We ended the day with walking through Santa Croce Basilica, which is the principal Franciscan church in Italy.
 Michelangelo is one of the well-known buried here.
 The magnitude of this church is something that you personally have to see.
 The stained glass windows throughout the Basilica brought out the beauty of this church.

 As always, there is never enough time to see everything.
 I will have to return to Firenze and walk the cobblestones where the Renaissance began!
 Ciao!